stripe/stripe-android/README.md

 );
 ```

-The first argument to createToken is a Card object.
+The first argument to `createToken` is a Card object.
 A Card contains the following fields:

-+ number: card number as a string without any separators, e.g. '4242424242424242'.
++ `number`: Card number as a string without any separators, e.g. `4242424242424242`.
-+ expMonth: integer representing the card's expiration month, e.g. 12.
++ `expMonth`: Integer representing the card's expiration month, e.g. `12`.
-+ expYear: integer representing the card's expiration year, e.g. 2013.
++ `expYear`: Integer representing the card's expiration year, e.g. `2013`.

 The following field is optional but recommended to help prevent fraud:

-+ cvc: card security code as a string, e.g. '123'.
++ `cvc`: Card security code as a string, e.g. `123`.

 The following fields are entirely optional — they cannot result in a token creation failing:

-+ name: cardholder name.
++ `name`: Cardholder name.
-+ addressLine1: billing address line 1.
++ `addressLine1`: Billing address line 1.
-+ addressLine2: billing address line 2.
++ `addressLine2`: Billing address line 2.
-+ addressCity: billing address city.
++ `addressCity`: Billing address city.
-+ addressState: billing address state.
++ `addressState`: Billing address state.
-+ addressZip: billing zip as a string, e.g. '94301'.
++ `addressZip`: Billing zip as a string, e.g. `94301`.
-+ addressCountry: billing address country.
++ `addressCountry`: Billing address country.

-The second argument tokenCallback is a callback you provide to handle responses from Stripe.
+The second argument `tokenCallback` is a callback you provide to handle responses from Stripe.
-It should send the token to your server for processing onSuccess, and notify the user onError.
+It should send the token to your server for processing `onSuccess`, and notify the user `onError`.

 Here's a sample implementation of the token callback:

 ```java
 stripe.createToken(
     card,